 Since the bottle shape was visually lost under the water drops, while the main idea of the advertising was based on it, we ended up choosing the clean bottle without drops.

-Having an approved sketch and understanding what kind of water splashes we needed to capture, we started with water splashes photos.
+Having an approved sketch and understanding of what kind of water splashes we needed to capture, we started with water splash photos.
 Since we needed flat and wide splashes, we used wide and not very deep cups.

 Separate drops looked the best when we used hands instead of tableware.